aosabook/500lines/pedometer/chapter.md

 Time is calculated by dividing the total number of samples in `filtered_data` by the sampling rate.
 It follows, then, that time is calculated in numbers of seconds.

+TODO: Move elsewhere
+# Tying It All Together

+Our Parser, Processor, and Analyzer classes, while useful individually, are definitely better together.
+Our program will often use them to run through the pipeline we introduced earlier.
+For the pipeline to work, we need to supply it with data from the accelerometer, along with instances of User and Trial.

 # Adding Some Friendly

 We're through the most labour intensive part of our program.
 Next, we'll build a web app to present the data in a format that is pleasing to a user.
 A web app naturally separates the data processing from the presentation of the data.
 Let's look at our app from a user's perspective before we dive into the code.